0-Gixty-0/Grupp-11-OOPP/README.md

 #### User Interaction
 Once the enemy has reached a certain radius around the player they will no longer move directly toward the player.
 Instead moving randomly around them.

+---

+### US-97: Tutorial for controls
+Date of completion: 7/12/2023
+Completed by: Noa Cavassi

+As a user I want to know what keys to use on my keyboard and what they do.

+#### What
+This user story is about making it more clear which keys to use to play the game and what they do.

+#### How
+By using a photo editor software, I created two images.
+Then I used some java swing components to display the images on a suited place on the screen.

+#### Why
+To make it easier for the user to understand how to play the game.

+#### User Interaction
+The user will always see the tutorial images when playing the game, and will therefore always be able to see what keys to use and what they do.